dvgis/threebox-es6/README.md

 You can use threebox in two different ways.

 #### NPM install
-Add threebox to your project via npm:
+Add threebox to your project via [npm package](https://www.npmjs.com/package/threebox-plugin):

 `npm install threebox-plugin`